syncfusion-content/uwp-docs/uwp/DataGrid/Grouping.md

 ---
 layout: post
-title: Grouping in UWP DataGrid control | Syncfusion®
+title: Grouping in UWP SfDataGrid | Syncfusion®
-description: Learn here all about grouping support in Syncfusion® UWP DataGrid (SfDataGrid) control, its elements and more.
+description: Learn about grouping in Syncfusion® UWP SfDataGrid.
+Organize data into groups, customize group views, and improve data analysis and navigation.
 platform: uwp
 control: SfDataGrid
 documentation: ug
 ---

-# Grouping in UWP DataGrid (SfDataGrid)
+# Grouping in UWP SfDataGrid

 SfDataGrid allows you to group the data against one or more columns.
 When grouping is applied, the data is organized into a hierarchical structure based on matching column values and it is sorted by ascending order.
 SfDataGrid allows you to group the data in below ways,